Suicide, self-harm, and suicide-related behaviours in Canada: Suicide mortality

 Context

-Data on deaths from suicide (suicide mortality) helps us make informed decisions about public health programs and policies.
+Data on suicide deaths (suicide mortality) helps us make informed decisions about public health programs and policies.
 The information is used to:

 - monitor changes in the number of suicide deaths

-- find inequalities between groups of people who are more likely to die by suicide
+- find inequalities between groups of people who are at greater risk to die by suicide

 - help design interventions to prevent suicide